 The history of cider goes back almost as far as that of the apple itself.

-The drink from We also owe the fermented apples that we know today under this name to an early European civilization – not the Romans or Greeks, however, but the Celts .
+The drink from fermented apples , which we know today under this name, we also owe to an early European civilization – however, not to the Romans or Greeks but the Celts .

-As early as 3,000 BC, the Celts made puddings from the otherwise virtually inedible ornamental apples a slightly alcoholic drink.
-The Romans, who had advanced as far as Britain during their campaigns, quickly adopted the recipe from the local inhabitants and refined the production by growing their own apple varieties.
+As early as 3,000 BC, the Celts made from the otherwise virtually inedible Ornamental apples a slightly alcoholic drink.
+The Romans, who had advanced as far as Britain during their campaigns, quickly adopted the recipe from the local inhabitants and refined the production by cultivating their own apple varieties.

 The Celtic alcopop predecessor quickly spread throughout Europe and the Mediterranean via the Roman trade routes and remained after the fall of the Roman Empire a widely consumed drink throughout Eurasia.

-But cider was not just a soft drink as we know it today, especially in its British birthplace.
-From the 13th to the 19th century, 4 pints (approx. 2.4 liters) of cider were a fixed part of the payment of farmers and field workers in England and in the 14th century, children in many places were not fed with water but with cider , as the slightly alcoholic drink was cleaner than plain water .
+But cider was not just a soft drink as we know it today, especially in its British homeland.
+From the 13th to the 19th century, 4 pints (approx. 2.4 liters) of cider were a staple Part of the payment of farmers and field workers in England and in the 14th century, children in many places were not fed with water but with cider , as the slightly alcoholic drink was cleaner than plain water .

-It was primarily for this reason that the early settlers in America initially used their fruits to make alcoholic beverages.
-Due to the processes used, the alcohol content was much lower than today, but it was sufficient to kill many bacteria, and thus the consumption of these slightly alcoholic beverages was much safer. than drinking from local water sources .
+It was primarily for this reason that early settlers in America initially used their fruits to make alcoholic beverages.
+Due to the processes used, the alcohol content was much lower than today, but it was sufficient to kill many bacteria, making the consumption of these low-alcohol beverages much safer. than drinking from local water sources .

 The triumph of cider in America only ended in early 20th century with the further spread of Beer through new waves of immigration from Europe.